ministryofjustice/service_assessments/phases/v2/beta.md

 Service Manager able to:

-* clearly explain the structure of the team during alpha and beta (the following should be either in the team or available to the team depending on the scale of the service - service manager, product manager, delivery manager, tech architect and lead, assisted digital lead, designer, user researcher, developers, content designer, web ops, product analyst).
+* Clearly explain the structure of the team during alpha and beta (the following should be either in the team or available to the team depending on the scale of the service - service manager, product manager, delivery manager, tech architect and lead, assisted digital lead, designer, user researcher, developers, content designer, web ops, product analyst).
-* show they were empowered to make decisions during alpha and are continuing to do so during beta.
+* Show they were empowered to make decisions during alpha and are continuing to do so during beta.
-* show there are no gaps in the team or explain how they are addressing any gaps in beta.
+* Show there are no gaps in the team or explain how they are addressing any gaps in beta.
-* explain how they will transfer knowledge from external people to the team during beta.
+* Explain how they will transfer knowledge from external people to the team during beta.
-* show that there is a separation of key roles (i.e. the same person is not performing multiple roles within the service).
+* Show that there is a separation of key roles (i.e. the same person is not performing multiple roles within the service).
-* there is at least one user researcher working at least 3 days per week.
+* There is at least one user researcher working at least 3 days per week.

 ## Point 4: Build the service using the agile, iterative and user-centred methods set out in the manual.